 Solutions often include reading your plan daily to internalize a better vision and stay focused, doing your improved plan with a partner, and associating with more people who value what you are trying to create.

-Once you have designed your life to reflect your purpose and plan, going with the flow works better.
+Once you have designed your life to reflect your purpose, priorities, and plan, going with the flow works better.
 Plans rarely work all the time though if you have one you can adapt better and faster.
 Living in alignment with your beliefs and values is a key to living joyously.

 3 Short Stories of Succeeding using this Method: